DeanJain/JavaBigdata/GCP.md

 - Integration with Stackdriver for monitoring and logging
 - A GKE cluster can be deployed in two modes: zonal or regional.
 In a zonal deployment, only one master node is deployed.
 In a regional deployment, three masters are deployed in different zones.
 This is shown in the following diagram:
 ![K8s deployment](static/k8s-deploy.png)

+**Node pools**
+Node pools are used to put worker nodes into groups with the same configuration.
+When you create your first cluster, all the nodes are put into the default node pool.
+You might want to have multiple node pools if you want to have groups with specific characteristics, such as local SSDs, minimum CPU, a specific node image, or using a preemptible instance:

 ##### Set Auth for GCP on local: